Emergency icon Important Updates

 When Thelma Mae Crowe Bumpus died in 2003, at age 97, she carried a family secret: Breast cancer.

 Thelma Mae had been diagnosed and treated for the disease, and so have many of her descendants.
-That includes her great-granddaughter Tamara Bumpus, a nurse practitioner in Toledo who treats homeless people and others who are medically underserved.
+That includes her great-granddaughter Tamara Bumpus, a nurse practitioner in Toledo who treats homeless people and others who have limited access to medical services.

 But Tamara, who discovered a lump on her right breast in 2016, is the first to readily talk about the disease that has plagued so many women on her father’s side of the family.